allanhortle/melbourneevangelicalchurch.com.au/index.markdown

 Whoever you are and whatever your background, we'd love to see you this Sunday,
 5pm in the Multicultural Hub (purple room), 506 Elizabeth St Melbourne.

-For an upcoming sermon series [Tell us your biggest objection to Christianity][survey].
+For an upcoming sermon series: [Tell us your biggest objection to Christianity][survey].

 [survey]: https://www.surveymonkey.com/s/W3QZ8F9